Paris–Roubaix

+From its beginning in 1896 until 1967, the race started in Paris and ended in Roubaix; in 1966 the start moved to Chantilly; and since 1977 it has started in Compiègne, about 85 km north-east of the centre of Paris.
+Since 1943, the finish has for the most part taken place in the Roubaix Velodrome.
+The race is currently organised by the media group Amaury Sport Organisation, and takes place in early April, usually on the second Sunday.

 Paris–Roubaix is famous for rough terrain and cobblestones, or pavé (setts), being, with the Tour of Flanders, E3 Harelbeke and Gent–Wevelgem, one of the cobbled classics.
 It has been called the Hell of the North, a Sunday in Hell (also the title of a film about the 1976 race), the Queen of the Classics or la Pascale: the Easter race.
 Since 1977, the winner of Paris–Roubaix has received a sett (cobble stone) as part of his prize.

 The terrain has led to the development of specialised frames, wheels and tyres.
 Punctures and other mechanical problems are common and often influence the result.
 Despite the esteem of the race, some cyclists dismiss it because of its difficult conditions.
 The race has also seen several controversies, with winners disqualified.